nanos-world/docs/scripting/classes/Character.rst

 Character
 *********

-Characters represents a Skeletal Mesh in the game, which means an Actor which can be possessed, can move and interact with world.
+Characters represents Actors which can be possessed, can move and interact with world.
+They are the default Skeletal Mesh Character built for nanos world.

 .. attention:: This page is under construction.

+.. note:: Characters are Skeletal Meshes using Unreal's Mannequin Skeletal, with animations and interactivity already natively integrated into nanos world.
+It is possible to import any Skeletal Mesh (which uses Unreal's Mannequin Skeletal) to this Character.

 Usage